List of Coronation Street characters introduced in 1983: Bob Statham

+Sally Waterman

+Sally Waterman was originally the secretary for Bob Statham (Michael Goldie) at Weatherfield Recorder when Ken Barlow (William Roache) bought a 33% share of the business in November 1983.
+Sally worked alongside Ken in the office.
+Ken and Sally clashed when he wouldn't advertise Mike Baldwin's (Johnny Briggs) new Graffiti Club due to him having an affair with his wife, Deirdre Barlow (Anne Kirkbride).
+When Ken wrote an underwhelming article on Mike, she reported it to Statham, who forced Ken to write a positive article.

+In January 1984, Ken saw potential in Sally, who had never written for a paper before, and got her an interview with Stan (Bernard Youens) and Hilda Ogden (Jean Alexander) regarding a compensation claim they made against the council after Stan stubbed his toe on uneven paving slabs.
+In February 1985, after writing articles for many residents of Weatherfield, Sally applied for a trainee reporter role at the Weatherfield Gazette.
+She subsequently handed her notice in with Ken.

 Kevin Webster

 Kevin John Webster is a fictional character in the UK television ITV soap opera Coronation Street.
 Portrayed by actor Michael Le Vell, the character first appeared onscreen during the episode airing on 19 October 1983.
 Le Vell was suspended from the soap in 2013 due to allegations of sexual offences, with scenes he had already filmed cut from broadcast.
 Le Vell was found not guilty of all charges in September 2013, and briefly returned in early 2014, before taking another 3-month break from the show and returning once again.